adelcambre/rubykaigi-2011/08_artifice/artifice_slides.md

 # Best of both worlds

 !SLIDE
-# Fake at the HTTP layer for best coverage
+# Fake at the Rack layer for best coverage

 !SLIDE
 # Tests have no knowledge of implementation